SUNY launches ’30 Day Vax Challenge’, push to get more students vaccinated

 BROCKPORT, N.Y.
-(WROC) — Starting today, SUNY leaders are announcing a new initiative to get as many students vaccinated in the next 30 days as possible.
-It’s called the ’30-Day Vax Challenge’.
+(WROC) — SUNY leaders announced on Monday a new initiative to get as many students vaccinated in the next 30 days as possible — the ’30-Day Vax Challenge’.

 In an op-ed to USA Today, SUNY Chancellor Jim Malatras describes the full college experience he wants for the fall – unmasked classrooms, packed sporting events, full concert halls.